eivind-win/contosocoffee/README.md

 Then loadbalance those two with geo-redundancy.
 We chose Traffic Manager.

 Create a storage account with blob storage and create a lifecycle management rule that says move to Archive tier after 30 days.
-Here we created a SAS key that can last for x amount of time.

 Create a static web app that displays pictures from the blob container.

 ## User accounts